replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/03-proxying-private-images/assignment.md

 ---

 One of the core features of the Replicated Platform is it's proxy registry.
-The proxy registry controls access to your images using the Replicated license This relieves you of the burden of managing authentication and authorization for the private images your application depends on.
+The proxy registry controls access to your images using the Replicated license.
+This relieves you of the burden of managing authentication and authorization for the private images your application depends on.
 You provide Replicated with access and we manage the rest.